NBISweden/EMBLmyGFF3/README.md

 **/!\ Please be aware that a *project ID* and an *accession number* are mandatory for a submission to [ENA](http://www.ebi.ac.uk/ena).
 You don't need this information if you don't plan to submit the data (In case you just want an EMBL-like flat file for other purposes).
 If you don't have yet those information you can add them later by replacing the corresponding fields.
 Please visit the [EMBL web site](http://www.ebi.ac.uk/ena/support/genome-submission-faq) to learn how to obtain a *project ID* and an *accession number*.**

-Test data from the Drosophila melanogaster species are located in the example folder.
+Test data are located in the example folder.

 ### Simple case